Sigmmma/c20/src/content/h1/tools/hek/tool/readme.md

 The resulting map file can be found in Halo's `maps` directory.

 ## Hardcoded tag patches
-There are a number of gameplay-balancing tag patches ("Jason Jones edits") made at runtime on Xbox, but at map compilation time by [Tool][] on PC.
+There are a number of gameplay-balancing tag patches ("Jason Jones edits") made at runtime on Xbox, but also at map compilation time by [Tool][].
 On both platforms, these patches are only made to singleplayer maps.

 | Tag type        | Tag path                          | Changes
 |-----------------|-----------------------------------|----------------